daac-tools/vaporetto/README.md

 ## Speed Comparison of Various Tokenizers

-Vaporetto is 6.9 times faster than KyTea.
-With `feature=simd`, it becomes 7.8 times faster. (`simd` option requires Nightly Rust.)
+Vaporetto is 8.25 times faster than KyTea.

 Details can be found [here](https://github.com/legalforce-research/vaporetto/wiki/Speed-Comparison).